 …is mis-quoting someone over and over.

 Where did it begin?
 One of the earlier references was by physicist Gad Yaacobi in 1996, according to Wikipedia.
-Apparently misattributing Einstein is so common the Wikipedia page for him has a whole section on it.
+In fact, mis-attributing Einstein is so common the Wikipedia page for him has a whole section on it!

 Why is it that dripping water on your hand in precisely the same location does not always cause it to run off in the same direction?
 Why is it that flipping a coin in the same way over and over does not always cause it to land on the same side?
 Even on a mechanical production line that replicates the same motion with mathematical certainty there are still occasionally minute variations.
 Hell, a lot of scientific experiments rely on repeating a procedure and looking for varying results.